fmalcher/soundcraft-ui/packages/mixer-connection/README.md

 This behavior matches the way the original web app handles stereo-linking.

+## Retrieving raw messages or state

+The `MixerStore` object exposes raw streams with messages and state data.
+You can use them for debugging purposes or for integration in other services:

+- `conn.store.messages$`: Stream of all raw `SETD` and `SETS` messages (inbound and outbound)
+- `conn.store.state$`: Stream of state objects, derived from the messages

+> **Please prefer the human-readable interface over reading the raw state!** If you're missing any features, please file an issue or PR.

 ## Additional useful information

 - All channel objects are cached and treated as singletons.
 If you call `conn.master.input(3)` multiple times, each call returns the exact same object.